vuejs/vuepress/docs/config/README.md

 Function for transforming header texts into slugs.
 This affects the ids/links generated for header anchors, table of contents and sidebar links.

+### markdown.externalLinks

+- Type: `Object`
+- Default: `{ target: '_blank', rel: 'noopener noreferrer' }`

+The key and value pair will be added to `<a>` tags that points to an external link.
+The default option will open external links in a new window.

 ### markdown.anchor

 - Type: `Object`